 This course is an extension of 3910.
+It focuses on deepening understanding of algebra, including topics related to functions, trigonometry, and an intuitive approach to calculus.
 Prerequisite: MAT 3910 or permission of the instructor.

 MAT 4010.
-Current Topics in Mathematics (1-3).
-On Demand.
+Current Topics in Mathematics (1-3).On Demand.